 - They are not always foldable or portable

-2. Booster Seats
+2. Booster Chair

 How Do Booster Seats Work?

-A booster seat can be strapped to a conventional chair that allows your baby or toddler to eat at the table.
+A portable chair booster can be strapped to a regular chair that allows your baby or toddler to eat at the table.
+Some are height adjustable and others can also be used on the floor.

 Pros of Booster Seats?